 Presentism

-“It is important to avoid falling into the trap of presentism, or assuming that some of the concepts and issues of the present time were operative in the past, especially a pst two millennia distant” (30)
+“It is important to avoid falling into the trap of presentism, or assuming that some of the concepts and issues of the present time were operative in the past, especially a past two millennia distant” (30)

 “The whole restorationist movement over the centuries hinges on this.
 Two main hypotheses of the nature and intentions of the first century Christianity confront each other.
 On the one hand, there is the view that the primitive church was just that - a primitive form or expression of the faith that would evolve, develop and mature in time and space.
 It began with a largely evangelistic mission conducted by an apostolic ministry and grew into a primarily pastoral mandate under the episcopacy while retaining some missionary responsibility.
 On the other hand, there is the view that the primitive church of the apostolic age was the model for all time and all peoples and its ministry was an exemplary model for all Christian service” (31)